-Here you can learn about the rules and regulations that governed Group B car creation!
+Learn about all of the rules and regulations that governed the FISA / FIA Group B racing / rallying category.

-Group B had no restrictions on car design, exterior or interior dimensions, material composition of chassis or bodywork, drivetrain layout, engine type or size, or power output, but these general rules applied;
+Group B originally had no restrictions on car design, exterior or interior dimensions, material composition of chassis or bodywork, drivetrain layout, engine type or displacement, or power output, but these general rules applied;

-- Respect a minimum race weight calculated via engine size (x 1.4 for forced induction – see list below).
+- Respect a minimum race weight calculated via engine displacement (x 1.4 for forced induction – see list below).

-- Run a maximum tire width combination calculated via engine size (x 1.4 for forced induction – see list below).
+- Run a maximum tire width combination calculated via engine displacement (x 1.4 for forced induction – see list below).

 - All of the rest was mostly free minus specific basic safety requirements.